Jason-M-Bailey/EmployeeTracker/README.md

 * The command-line application should allow users to:

-  * Update employee managers ❌
+  * Update employee managers ❓

-  * View employees by manager ✔️
+  * View employees by manager ❓

-  * Delete departments ❌
+  * Delete departments ❓

-  * Delete roles ❓ - allows roles to have duplicate ids - when removing will remove all roles with that ID
+  * Delete roles ❓

-  * Delete employees ✔️ + todo
+  * Delete employees ❓

-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department ❌
+  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department ❓